 My recent writing work has been published at Atlas Obscura, which is an excellent place to go read about the science of paranoia, articulating whale bones, poisonous Victorian-era advice columns, tenement-era fortune tellers and the Danish anarchist roots of SantaCon.
 In fact, there’s a full list here that seems, as if by magic, to keep growing.

-I also write educational materials, most recenty the narrative script for a video about endosymbiosis for HarvardX (their mitochondria class, available here).
-They put great classes together!
-I’ve also been published in New Republic, The Mission Hill Gazette, the Jamaica Plain Gazette, NolaDefender and RV Escapees magazine.
+I also write educational materials, including the narrative script for a video about endosymbiosis for HarvardX (their mitochondria class, available here).
+I’ve also been published at New Republic, The Mission Hill Gazette, the Jamaica Plain Gazette, NolaDefender and RV Escapees magazine.